Cath's Logo, MW Total Housing Starts Graph

 • diagnostics

-X-12-ARIMA is used at the U.S. Census Bureau for all official seasonal adjustments in the publications.
-For more information on X-12-ARIMA, please see the questions in the FAQ related to X-12-ARIMA.
+X-13ARIMA-SEATS is used at the U.S. Census Bureau for all official seasonal adjustments in the publications, using options similar to those found in X-12-ARIMA.
+For more information on X-12-ARIMA and X-13ARIMA-SEATS, please see the questions in the FAQ related to X-12 and X-13.
 TRAMO/SEATS is used by some statistical offices and banks, primarily in Europe.
 For more information on TRAMO/SEATS, please see the questions in the FAQ related to TRAMO/SEATS.

 A filter is a weighted average where the weights sum to 1.
 Seasonal filters are the filters used to estimate the seasonal component.
 Ideally, seasonal filters are computed using values from the same month or quarter, for example, an estimate for January would come from a weighted average of the surrounding Januaries.